 One thing that clearly points out that this used to be a dish for poor people is the name itself.
 “Rata” can be translated as ” fodder” and “touille” means just “stirring”.
 If you translate it literally, ratatouille means something like “the stirred fodder”.
 People often used vegetable waste for preparation and cooked it for hours.

-Ratatouille is nowadays well-known throughout the world and so popular that Disney dedicated a film specifically for this dish.
+Ratatouille is nowadays well-known throughout the world and so popular that Disney dedicated a film specifically for this vegetable dish.
 Today I would like to show you a slightly different version.
 What the little rat has achieved in the movie “Ratatouille”, I would like you to accomplish as well.

 It’s worth the time investment